 The Operations Centre is defined to be a centre offering operations services on behalf of the Resource Infrastructure Provider [GLO].

 EGI currently comprehends 27 national operations centres and 9 federated operations centres encompassing multiple NGIs (Table 3).
-The existing federated centres in Europe (IberGrid, NGI_NL and NGI_IT) comprehend two countries and are the result of a collaboration agreement that is expected to continue in PY3.
+The existing federated centres in Europe (IberGrid, NGI_NL and NGI_IT) comprehend two countries each and are the result of a collaboration agreement that is expected to continue in PY3.
 On the other hand, integrated federated centres in Asia Pacific and Latin America encompass a large number of countries.
 The creation of new national grid initiatives in those regions will depend on their trends of expansion and on national policies.

 A new operations centre was created in Finland (NGI_FI) in June 2011.
 Part of the Finnish resources is operated by NGI_NDGF and another set of sites by NGI_FI.